-Ghana and Germany set to construct 400KW Waste to Energy Plant in Ashanti Region
+Ghana/ Germany to construct 400KW Waste to Energy Plant

 Ghana and Germany have launched a 400 KW hybrid waste-to-energy (w2e) power plant to treat urban solid waste in the country.